The Future of Apex: Exclusive Season 8 Interview

 Which technical terms should you know?

-Respawn Beacon: If a player is shot down, the team members who are still alive have the opportunity to bring the fallen comrade back into the game: Each eliminated player leaves behind a so-called Respawn Banner, which can be collected by the players of the own team and handed in at one of 28 Respawn Beacons, certain locations on the map.
+Respawn Beacon: If a player is shot down, the team members who are still alive have the opportunity to bring the fallen comrade back into the game: Each eliminated player leaves behind a so-called Respawn Banner, which can be collected by the players of the own team and handed in at one of 28 Respawn Beacons, certain on the map.
 If this succeeds, the fallen player returns to the game.

 Jumpmaster: At the beginning of the game, one of the maximum three players of a team always takes on the role of the jumpmaster.
 He decides when and where his team enters the game area.